arburty/tmsetup-command/README.md

 # tmsetup-command

+Included here is a set of scripts, `tmsetup`, `tmstart`, and `tmclose`.
+These work together to create and destroy multiple tmux sessions.

+1. `tmsetup`: Used to set up a new custom tmux session.
+2. `tmstart`: Allows for multiple sessions to be created with `tmsetup`.
+3. `tmclose`: Can destroy multiple tmux sessions at once.

+# tmsetup

-A command to set up a new tmux session.
-With an optional first argument the new session can be named, or the default 'workspace' will be used.
+Makes a tmux session in a way I found myself creating almost every time.
+With an optional first argument the new session can be named, or the default of 'workspace' will be used.
 A pre-existing session of the same name will be attached to.

+Not usually called on the command line, as `tmstart` is more user friendly because it can specify a directory to open all panes in, `tmsetup` uses the current working directory to open the panes.

+By Window:

+1. (workspace) The first window will have two panes, the left will have the cursor and be ready to go, the right pane displays the welcome command.
+2. (vim) This window is ready for vim.
+3. (extra) A window ready for your side tangents.
+(I commonly ssh and/or tail log files from here)
+4. (ranger) Ranger, a file explorer with vi-like binding is opened.

-*NOT PORTABLE* due to the use of the command 'welcome'.
-This is a custom commnad I wrote to welcome me in a new session (really when I boot my home computer) and can be found at [arburty/dotfiles-and-scripts][https://github.com/arburty/tmsetup-command] and can be removed or replaced with the commented line above it.
+*NOT IMMEDIATELY PORTABLE* due to the use of the command `welcome` and the program `ranger`.  `welcome` is a custom command I wrote to welcome me in a new session (really when I boot my home computer) and can be found at [arburty/dotfiles-and-scripts][https://github.com/arburty/tmsetup-command] and can be removed or replaced with the commented line above it.
+Ranger can be replaced by another file explorer, different program, or simply removed and used as another window.

-`tmsetup [sessName]`
+`tmsetup [-d] [sessName]`

+The `-d` (detach) flag can be used to only create, and not attach to the session

 # tmstart

-tmstart takes in pairs of arguments following the pattern `name my/path/` and creates multiple sessions with tmsetup.  if the `-d` flag is passed first then no session will be attached to.
+tmstart takes in pairs of arguments following the pattern `name my/path/` and creates multiple sessions using `tmsetup`.

+`tmstart [ -d -h --help] {-w | {-s | SessionName} ./Path/}...`

+## Flags

+### `-d` ) detach

+If the `-d` flag is passed first then no session will be attached to.
 Otherwise the first pair passed will be attached.

-`tmstart [-d] [sessName my/path/]... `
+`tmstart -d first ./firstpath/`

+`tmstart second ./secondpath/ third ./thirdpath/`

+The first example will open a session 'first' starting in the './firstpath/' directory and will not attach

+The second example will attach to the session 'second' starting in the './secondpath/' directory and create 'third' in the './thirdpath/' directory

+### `-w` ) workspace

-The `-w` flag opens a `workspace` in the home directory, and can be used in place of any name and path pair
+The `-w` flag opens a `workspace` session in the home directory, and can be used in place of a name and path pair

+`tmstart -w sessName my/path/`

+This creates the 'workspace' session in the home directory and attaches to it.
+It also creates a session 'sessName' in the './my/path/' directory

+### `-s` ) same

+The `-s` flag can be used in place of a 'name' and will use the basename of the directory

-`tmstart [-d] -w [sessName my/path/]...`
+`tmstart [-d] -s my/path/`

+Resulting in a session named 'path' starting in './my/path/'

+### `-h`, `--help` )

+Prints the USAGE message.

+`tmstart -h`

+`tmstart --help`

-## tmclose
+# tmclose

-In conjunction with this command I also use a command to close sessions called tmclose.
+In conjunction with these command I also use a command to close sessions called `tmclose`.

-This command allows the user to close the current attached session by simply using `'tmclose'` or select a seesion to close using `'tmclose sessName'` with sessName being the name of the session or just part of it.
+This command allows the user to close the currently attached session by simply using `'tmclose'` or select many seesions to close using `'tmclose sessName...'` with sessName being the name of the session or just part of it.
 Similar to using `tmux kill-session -t sessName`

+`tmclose`

+`tmclose one two three`

+First example closes your current session.
+The second example closes 3 sessions, 'one', 'two', and 'three.'.
+Remember 'one' could represent a session called 'oneMoreEdit' as only part of the name is needed.

+## Flags

+### `-o` ) other

+Closes all 'other' sessions besides the one your are currently in.
+Might not work if multiple sessions are "attached" to, like another terminal is open and in a different tmux session

+`tmclose -o`

+### `-a` ) all
+Closes 'all' sessions.
+Closing the other sessions first, then the session you are in last.

+`tmclose -a`

+### `-s` ) select

+Opens a dialogue asking which sessions to remove, including options for all "\--all", all other sessions "\--other", or exit "\--done".

+`tmclose -s`